Tall Ship Taster Sailing in Skye & the Small Isles

 - Disembark: Ullapool - 4 September 2023, 10:00

-Explore the West coast of Scotland, Skye and the Small Isles with tall ship Blue Clipper.
+Explore the West coast of Scotland, as you sail Skye and the Small Isles with tall ship Blue Clipper.

-Join tall ship Blue Clipper in the port town of Mallaig – the perfect starting location for your sailing holiday on the West coast of Scotland as you explore the surrounding coastline of Skye and the Small Isles.
-This voyage will finish further up the coast in the harbour town of Ullapool.
+Join tall ship Blue Clipper in the port town of Mallaig – the perfect starting location for your sailing holiday exploring the Hebrides.
+Discover the breath-taking West coast of Scotland with a sailing adventure around the Isle of Skye and the Small Isles as you sail north up the coast and finish in the harbour town of Ullapool.

-The harbour town is the portal to discovering a dramatic highland landscape, rich in its natural and historical heritage.
-As Blue Clipper sets sail from Mallaig, you’ll discover an ever-changing terrain of mountains, rugged coastlines and sandy beaches.
+Mallaig is referred to as the “Gateway to the Isles”, a great starting point to discover dramatic highland landscapes rich in natural and historical heritage.
+As Blue Clipper sets sail from Mallaig, you’ll discover an ever-changing terrain of mountains, rugged coastlines, sandy beaches and wonderful wildlife watching.
 When it comes to heart-achingly beautiful scenery, the Isle of Skye and the archipelago of the Small Isles certainly deliver.

 YOUR SAILING AREA

 The Hebrides offers some of the most breath-taking and fascinating sailing grounds in the UK.
 One of our most popular sailing holiday destinations, the coasts and islands that make up the West Coast of Scotland offer so much variation for ours boats and guests, you will quickly see why our guests return year on year.
 Think remote anchorages where mountains run straight into the sea, miles of atmospheric landscapes, secret coves and uninhabited islands for walking trails ashore.